tomhrr/dale/doc/1-8-init-destroy.md

 ### `setf-copy-assign`

+`setf-copy-assign` functions are defined in the same manner as `setf-copy-init` functions.
+They are used whenever `dst` has already been initialised.

+### `setf-move-init`

-`setf-copy-assign` functions are defined in the same manner as `setf-copy-init` functions, save for the name.
+`setf-move-init` functions are defined in the same manner as `setf-copy-init` functions, save that the `src` parameter must be an rvalue reference parameter.

+### `setf-move-assign`

+`setf-move-assign` functions are defined in the same manner as `setf-move-init` functions.
 They are used whenever `dst` has already been initialised.

 Multiple `setf-` functions, supporting different source types, may be defined over a single destination type.